status-im/nimbus-eth2/docs/the_nimbus_book/src/migration.md

 Run the following to export your Nimbus validator's [slashing protection](https://eips.ethereum.org/EIPS/eip-3076) history:

 ```
-build/nimbus_beacon_node slashingdb export database.json
+build/nimbus_beacon_node slashingdb export slashing-protection.json
 ```

-This will export your history in the correct format to `database.json`.
+This will export your history in the correct format to `slashing-protection.json`.

-To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator have stopped attesting (check `beaconcha.in`).
+> **Tip:** To be extra sure that your validator has stopped, wait a few epochs and confirm that your validator has stopped attesting (check it's recent history on [beaconcha.in](https://beaconcha.in/)).
 Then go to [step 3](./migration.md#step-3---import-your-validator-keys-into-nimbus).

 ## Step 3 - Import your validator key(s) into Nimbus